 Recommendations for Adjusting the Plan

-The diagram also shows that the Plan should be adjusted and updated every five years.
-This update should take in to account of:
+Figure 6 also shows that the Plan should be adjusted and updated every five years.
+This update should take into account:

-- Developments to the transit network;
+- " Developments to the transit network;

-- Changing local conditions;
+- " Changing local conditions;

-- Changing external factors; and
+- " Changing external factors; and

-- Results of monitoring studies.
+- " Results of monitoring studies.